-How to Select Skis
+How to Choose Skis

 There are a ton of variables to consider when buying a pair of skis.
 Few things are worse than shelling out the big bucks on a pair of skis, only to find your first day on them that they aren't at all what you wanted.
-We’ve broken down ski purchase decision into three key steps: 1) Physicals 2) Terrain 3) Ski characteristics
+We’ve broken down ski purchase decisions into three key steps: 1) Physicals 2) Terrain 3) Ski characteristics

 STEP 1: HEIGHT AND WEIGHT

 Height is a dominant factor when choosing the correct size of a pair of skis.
 Your ability to bend and leverage a ski in tight terrain is directly related to your height and weight.
 Often times heavier skiers can more deeply flex a ski, weight is also something to consider later on when you’re choosing ski characteristics.

 When deciding how to choose ski length, the general recommendation for skis is somewhere between your chin and the top of your head.
 Beginning skiers typically should choose a ski closer to chin height, intermediate skiers should choose a ski between eye and nose level, and advanced skiers will want a ski that is close to the same height as them.